 Violins and violas are tuned in fifths, but the viola starts one fifth lower.
 This means that the violin is tuned to G-D-A-E whereas the viola is C-G-D-A.

-Both types of string can be made from the same materials – commonly a synthetic core with metal winding – but create a different sound thanks to the size of the instrument and the strings themselves.
+Both types of string can be made from the same materials – commonly a synthetic core with metal winding – but create a different sound depending on the combination of the instrument size and string length and thickness.

 3. Bows

-The frogs are also slightly different: a violin has a lightweight, straight-edged frog so the bow isn’t slowed down whereas a viola’s frog needs the extra weight and has curved edges.
-This makes the required grip for each bow easier too!
+The frogs are also slightly different: a violin has a straight-edged frog whereas a viola’s frog has curved edges, both are designed for a comfortable grip.

-You can easily see the differences between the two with this violin bow and this viola bow.
+You can easily see the differences between the two with this Coruss carbon violin bow and this P&H fibreglass viola bow.
+Due to all these small differences in their design, it’s important to not mix up the bows and use them for the wrong instrument!

 4. Sound

 Both instruments use their strings to vibrate the air inside the chamber.
-The size of the strings and the volume of air interact to affect timbre.
+The size of the strings and the volume of air interact to create their unique timbre.

-A violin’s smaller size and lighter strings offer clarity, making them perfect for solo work.
+A violin’s smaller size and lighter strings offer clarity, which is why the violin has more famous solo works than a viola and why it’s predominantly used to play the main melody in an ensemble.
 They have a more piercing tone which can cut through an orchestra, and they sound brighter.

 In contrast, a viola’s larger size means that air inside the instrument resonates more slowly, adding a deeper tone.
 This depth is normally used as a counterpoint for the violin, though it can be less responsive.